Scrum Master Confabs - Managing Scrum Team Conflict

-8. Say to read plural-sight if an experienced team brings a point on new technology without even want to understand abt the challenge as a PO.
-Hides the PO incapability and says it's very simple at the end when the team member delivers it.
+8. Say to read plural-sight if an experienced team brings a point on new technology without even wanting to understand abt the challenge as a PO.
+Hides the PO's incapability and says it's very simple at the end when the team member delivers it.

 9. Finally, don't even say a word or say a thank you note or a simple email or a quick 5 mins meeting to convene and acknowledge the developers who worked really hard for years for the team.
 This is the basic and not ought to be taught though.
 Oversee everything with an egoistic mindset.

 Fortunately, our team is able to deliver the product with individual team members' capability and knowledge.
 In the end, not even a single team member felt the use of SM and PO.
 In fact, all of us honestly considered SM and PO as barriers and burdens hindering progress.